video

 Again, let's check your understanding.

-Which of these is an example of personification?
-Is it A, smoke billowed steadily across the sky, B, smoke floated gently across the sky, C, smoke strode threateningly across the sky, which is an example of personification?
 Which example is something that a human could do?
-In which example is the smoke being described as if it is a person and has feelings?
-Okay, pause the video and decide what do you think the correct answer is now.
+And which example is the smoke being described as if it is a person and has feelings?
+Okay, pause the video and decide what do you think the correct answer is now?
+Welcome back.

-Okay, congratulations if you said C.
+Okay, congratulations if you said, C.

-Strode is a way of walking, and threateningly, well, an object can't threaten you, it can't threateningly do anything because it doesn't have feelings, but it does if you're describing it using personification.
+Well, an object can't threaten you, it can't threateningly do anything because it doesn't have feelings, but it does if you're describing it using personification.

 So well done if you said C.